2023-07-01 15:28:00

 The Euclid Space Telescope was entirely designed and built by ESA, and NASA provided the photodetectors for its near-infrared instrument.
 The Euclid Consortium consists of more than 2,000 scientists from 13 European countries, the United States, Canada and Japan.
 (Valery Hache/AFP)

-The mission focuses on two fundamental building blocks of the dark universe, two “dark” components that make up more than 95 percent of the universe’s total mass-energy, but are invisible to humans and poorly understood about their composition, whereas we can see Ordinary matter only accounts for 5%.
+The mission focuses on two fundamental building blocks of the dark universe, two “dark” components that make up more than 95 percent of the universe’s total mass-energy, but are invisible to humans and poorly understood regarding their composition, whereas we can see Ordinary matter only accounts for 5%.
 Astronomers infer the existence of dark matter from the behavior of human-visible matter, which acts as an additional source of gravity that holds everything together; dark energy accelerates the expansion of the universe.

 The Euclid Space Telescope was entirely designed and built by ESA, and NASA provided the photodetectors for its near-infrared instrument.
 The Euclid Consortium consists of more than 2,000 scientists from 13 European countries, the United States, Canada and Japan.